 Beams act as the primary support for floors and ceilings, whereas joists act as the secondary support.

 A box girder offers more torsional stiffness and strength as compared to normal plate girders.

 They give off greater aerodynamic stability for horizontally curved bridges and make the flanges less susceptible to lateral-torsional buckling.

 Box girders are usually used in the construction of elevated bridges.

 Why are joists, beams, and girders given I shapes?

 I-shaped members provide sufficient surface area to bear and resist large amounts of loads.
 They also have enough depth to resist bending.

-Using I-shape also reduces the weight of the structural member without compromising the integrity of design strength.
+Using an I-shape also reduces the weight of the structural member without compromising the integrity of the design strength.